dgaydukov/cert-aws/sa/files/sa.md

 ###### Backup
 Aws backup - data storage service (like s3 or storage gateway) specifically designed to store backups.
 It's centralized backup storage where you can manage backup policy/strategy and add security to all your backups.
-It supports backups offered by ebs/efs/rds/aurora/dynamoDB/FSx/storage gateway, note that redshift & ec2 instance store is not supported by aws backup, redshift - use their backup capability, ec2 instance store - backup is not supported, you must manually backup it into ebs. s3 is also not supported by aws backup, cause it doesn't need backup.
-Yet s3 provides cross-region replication in case you want DR.
+It supports backups offered by ebs/efs/rds/aurora/dynamoDB/FSx/storage gateway, yet 3 services are not supported:
+* redshift - use their backup capability
+* ec2 instance store - backup is not supported, you must manually backup it into ebs
-It provides ability to set retention & lifecycle policy centrally.
+* s3 - cause it doesn't need backup. s3 provides cross-region replication in case you want DR It provides ability to set retention & lifecycle policy centrally.
 Backup plan - policy that defines how frequently backup your resource and for how long to retain it.
 It integrated with storage gateway, so you can take on-premises backup.
-Backups created by aws services (ebs/rds) are accessed by aws backup and vice versa, backups created by aws backup - accessed by source service.
+Backups created by aws services (ebs/rds) are accessed by aws backup and vice versa.
 Don't confuse (these 2 are independent from each other):
 * DLM - simple way to manage lifecycle of ebs, use it when you want automate creation/retention/deletion of ebs snapshot
 * aws backup - use it if you want to manage all backups (including ebs) from single place